Functions in Python

 greet() function with an argument

-"Jon" which is then assigned to variable
+"Jon" which will be assigned to the variable

 name in the function header.
 At this point, execution of statements following call to

 greet() halts and program control jumps to the body of the

 greet() function.
 After executing the body of the

 greet() function, program control jumps back to where it left off and executes the

 print() statement in line 11.
 As there are no more statements left to execute in the

 main() function and program control jumps again back to where it left off to execute statements after the function call (line 13).